-- The name of the school or program the student is considering visiting; - A detailed reason for why the student is requesting to visit another school; - The duration of the visit request; - The name and detailed description of each course the student is requesting to take; - The number of units for each course the student is requesting to take; - The other school's grading system; and - Confirmation that each course is graded (if Credit/No Credit, confirmation that the non-letter grade is equivalent to at least a "C" on the other school's grading scale).
+- The name and location of the school or program the student is considering visiting; - A detailed reason for why the student is requesting to visit another school; - The duration of the visit request; - The name and detailed description of each course the student is requesting to take; - Whether any course qualifies as a distance education under the current ABA Standards;

+- The number of units for each course the student is requesting to take; - The other school's grading system; and - Confirmation that each course is graded (if Credit/No Credit, confirmation that the non-letter grade is equivalent to at least a "C" on the other school's grading scale).

 Please allow at least 10-15 business days to complete the request.
-If the request to visit is approved, Southwestern will mail a letter of good standing to the registrar of the host law school.
+If the request to visit is approved, Southwestern will mail or email a letter of good standing to the registrar of the host law school.
 The letter will state certain conditions with which the student must comply.
-A letter of good standing will not be issued when the student is on probation or when a student is facing an Honor Code Committee determination regarding an alleged Student Honor Code violation.
+A letter of good standing will not be issued when the student is on probation or when a student is facing an Honor Code Committee determination regarding (i) an alleged Student Honor Code violation or (ii) an alleged Code of Student Professionalism and Conduct violation that has been referred to the Honor Code Committee.